Home » Recipes » Side Dishes » Easy Microwave Applesauce with Cinnamon

 Let’s make applesauce in the microwave!

 I make extra of this easy Microwave Applesauce so that I have tons to stuff in my face.
-This is one of my favorite recipes.
+And, of course, share with the kids.
+It’s genuinely one of my favorite recipes.
 Ever.
-It is so easy and fresh and have I mentioned easy?

 While it does take a few minutes to chop up the apples, once you put them in the microwave, your work is pretty much done.
-My kids LOVE this simple side dish recipe as a snack too!

 I came across the recipe in Martha Stewart’s Everyday Food magazine, years ago, and have been making it ever since (with some minor alterations).
 Her Cinnamon Applesauce is also delish.